BurningAce/Hello-GitHub/README.md

 # Hello-GitHub
-Testing and learning the service
+Testing and learning the service further
+Changing this file to learn branch and commit